Balming Tiger

 Balming Tiger is an alternative K-pop music collective and band formed in Seoul, South Korea, in 2018.
-The group is composed of rappers, singer-songwriters, producers, video directors, creative director, visual artist, A&R, and editors.
+The group is composed of rappers, singer-songwriters, producers, video directors, creative directors, visual artists, A&Rs, and editors.
 The founding members were San Yawn, Abyss, No Identity, and Byung Un.
-After the departure of No Identity and Byung Un, the group expanded its creative spectrum with the addition of new members in the following order: Jan'Qui, Unsinkable, Sogumm, Omega Sapien, Henson Hwang, BJ Wnjn, Mudd the student, Leesuho, and Hong Chanhee.
+After the departure of No Identity and Byung Un, the group expanded its creative spectrum with the addition of new members in the following order: Jan'Qui, Unsinkable, sogumm, Omega Sapien, Henson Hwang, BJ Wnjn, Mudd the student, Leesuho, and Hong Chanhee.